 Figure 10.
-3D Additive manufactured model of the closure device - different views.
+3D additive manufactured model of the closure device – different views.

 conclusions

-An insight into the development of novel strategies and devices for skull base defects was provided by integrating rheological/mechanical concepts, image capture and analysis techniques, CAD-based approach and additive manufacturing.
+An insight into the development of novel strategies and devices for skull base defects was provided by integrating rheological/mechanical concepts, image capture and analysis techniques, the CAD-based approach, and additive manufacturing.

-Specifically, a systematic study on the design of multifunctional systems in the form of injectable tools and “solid” customized devices was reported in the current research.
+Specifically, a systematic study of the design of multifunctional systems in the form of injectable tools and ‘solid’ customised devices was reported in the current research.

-The focus was set on the importance of viscoelastic properties and flow behaviour of materials in the case of injectable systems, as well as on the potential to start from the geometry of skull base defects for designing additive manufactured closure devices with tailored properties (i.e., flexibility, strength) for skull base reconstruction after endoscopic endonasal surgery.
+The focus was set on the importance of viscoelastic properties and the flow behaviour of materials in the case of injectable systems, as well as on the potential to start from the geometry of skull base defects to design additive manufactured closure devices with tailored properties (i.e. flexibility, strength) for the skull base reconstruction after endoscopic endonasal surgery.)

-3D virtual and physical models allowed the possibility to plan the surgery as well as to assess the feasibility of the proposed technical solutions.
+3D virtual and physical models allowed the possibility of planning the surgery, as well as assessing the feasibility of the proposed technical solutions.

 references